FIVE MOST SURPRISING FINDS

 The Missing Men

-William Julius Wilson, the Harvard sociologist whose work on urban poverty reshaped the field, introduced a concept in 1987 that remains the single most important framework for understanding this crisis.
-He called it the "marriageable male pool" — the ratio of employed men to women of the same race and age group.
-When this ratio drops below a certain threshold, marriage rates do not decline gradually.
-They collapse (Wilson, The Truly Disadvantaged, University of Chicago Press, 1987).
+William Julius Wilson is the Harvard sociologist whose research on urban poverty transformed the discipline.
+In 1987 he presented a concept that still serves as the primary lens for grasping this crisis.
+He termed it the “marriageable male pool”—the ratio of employed men to women within the same racial and age cohort.
+Marriage rates do not taper off gradually once that ratio falls below a key threshold; instead they plummet (Wilson, The Truly Disadvantaged, University of Chicago Press, 1987).

 They collapse because marriage is not merely a romantic institution.
-It is an economic one.
-Women across every culture and every era have been reluctant to marry men who cannot contribute to the financial stability of a household.
+It also operates as an economic one, which is why women across every culture and era have been reluctant to marry men who cannot contribute to the financial stability of a household.

 For Black women, the marriageable male pool has been systematically drained by three forces operating at the same time.